strongbrewio/strongbrewio.github.io/_posts/2018-04-25-combine-latest-glitch.md

 }
 ```

-To see the hiccup, open your devtools on the network tab and check what happens.
+To see the hiccup, open your devtools on the network tab and check what happens when you click the button.

 ![gif-reset-clicked](https://www.dropbox.com/s/uzl8lprokyw99ew/reset-button-clicked.gif?raw=1)